Are you planning a weekend trip to Barcelona in Spain? What a great choice of destination! Barcelona is one of our favourite European cities.

 Hire a Bike

 As mentioned above, if you are not interested in exploring the city on foot, then you can hire a bike from the innumerable bike tour companies that are located throughout the city.
 Riding a bike would provide the opportunity to discover Barcelona at your own pace.
 Moreover, the lanes would be less crowded on a Sunday, so you can enjoy the fascinating sights easily.
-On the streets, you will even come across several locals using bicycles for doing their daily errands.
+On the streets, you will even come across several locals using bicycles to do their daily errands.

 Over the last decade, there has been an incredible increase in bike facilities, as you can hire or borrow a bike for an entire day from various bike rental companies.
 Bicycles have now become one of the major public transport systems in Barcelona.
 At most tourist destinations, you will find several biking stations to park your bike safely.
 Moreover, in most of the areas, there are dedicated lanes for cyclists, which are not being shared by other vehicles.
 So, if you are travelling with family, then you can enjoy biking with kids too!